 Managing Director and Principal Physiotherapist

 Damian has worked as a physiotherapist with elite sport for over 20 years including being involved at three Olympic Games with the Australian team.
 He has previously worked at the Australian Institute of Sport and in recent years has worked with Olympic and World Champion athletes in triathlon, cycling and endurance sports.
 He was physiotherapist for the Australian Volleyball team from 1997 to 2013.
-More recently Damian has been highly involved in injury management and performance in cyclists and triathletes and he is widely acknowledged as one of the most experienced Bikefit professionals in Australia.
+Damian has been highly involved in injury management and performance in cyclists and triathletes and is widely acknowledged as one of the most experienced Bikefit professionals in Australia, and lectures nationally and internationally in this field.
 He has a particular interest in injury prevention and performance enhancement in athletes and has himself competed in cycling, triathlon, adventure racing and beach volleyball at a high level.

 Dr Merv Travers (PhD)